usnistgov/dioptra/docs/source/overview/executive-summary.rst

 Context
 -------

-While there is a large variety of types of attacks against ML algorithms, they can usefully be identified as falling into one of three categories: Evasion, Poisoning, or Oracle.
+While there is a large variety of types of attacks against ML algorithms, NIST Internal Report 8269 identifies three broad categories: Evasion, Poisoning, and Oracle.
 In Evasion attacks, an adversary manipulates the test data (sometimes by altering the physical environment) in order to cause the ML model to misbehave.
 Poisoning attacks alter the training data used to create or maintain a model with the intention of causing it to learn incorrect associations.
-Oracle attacks attempt to “reverse engineer” a model to learn about details of the training set used to create it, or specific model parameters to replicate the model.
+Oracle attacks attempt to "reverse engineer" a model to learn about details of the training set used to create it, or specific model parameters to replicate the model.

 .. figure:: /images/overview-image-attack-examples.png

-In the case of image classification, attacks can manifest in many different ways ranging from the addition of noise that is difficult for humans to detect in the training or testing images, to the inclusion of colorful “patches” that are noticeable by a human observer but can be printed and placed in the physical environment to alter the images entering the classifier.
+In the case of image classification, attacks can manifest in many different ways ranging from the addition of noise that is difficult for humans to detect in the training or testing images, to the inclusion of colorful "patches" that are noticeable by a human observer but can be printed and placed in the physical environment to alter the images entering the classifier.

 There is an equal variety in the types of defenses researchers have developed to mitigate the effectiveness of attacks.
-These range from altering the training the paradigm for generating models, to techniques that pre-process test data in an attempt to eliminate any carefully crafted alterations added by an adversary.
+These range from altering the training paradigm for generating models, to techniques that pre-process test data in an attempt to eliminate any carefully crafted alterations added by an adversary.
 Just as with attacks, defenses can be deployed at any stage of the ML development pipeline.
 The simplified diagrams of the development pipeline below depict some examples.

 .. figure:: /images/overview-attack-interfaces.png
    :figwidth: 49%